Zeck69/zeck69.github.io/index.md

 {% include fin_revenue_paired.html %}

-Afterwards, a T-test was conducted to ascertain the statistical significance of the revenue differences between the treatment and control groups.
-The results confirmed the significance of the disparity.
+Afterwards, to see if there is a meaningful difference betwenn the two, a T-test is conducted to ascertain the statistical significance of the revenue differences between the treatment and control groups.
+The results confirm the significance of the disparity.
 Additionally, when observing the difference between the treatment and control groups over the years, we found that movies in the treatment group outperformed those in the control group revenue-wise in 93% of the years.
+Have a look below to see how treatment and control group revenues change over the years!

 {% include fin_revenue_paired_years.html %}

 ### Results of financial analysis

-The data presents compelling evidence that creating a movie with favorable ratings is not only artistically gratifying but is also highly likely to succeed financially, providing great rewards for the cast and directors involved.
+Finalizing our financial analysis, the data presents compelling evidence that creating a movie with favorable ratings is not only artistically gratifying but is also highly likely to succeed financially, providing great rewards for the cast and directors involved.

 ## Conclusion